Hornets vs. Raptors: Betting Trends, Record ATS, Home/Road Splits

 Hornets Betting Records & Stats

-- So far this season, Charlotte has put together a 37-41-0 record against the spread.

-- The Hornets have been victorious in 18, or 29%, of the 62 contests they have been chosen as underdogs in this season.
+- The Hornets have won in 18, or 28.6%, of the 63 contests they have been named as odds-on underdogs in this year.

-- Charlotte has played as an underdog of +575 or more once this season and won that game.
+- Charlotte has not entered a game this season with longer moneyline odds than +850.

-- Charlotte has an implied victory probability of 14.8% according to the moneyline set for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that Charlotte has a 10.5% chance of pulling out a win.

 Hornets vs. Raptors Over/Under Stats